ControlHair: Synergizing Physics Simulator and Video Diffusion for Controllable Dynamic Hair Rendering: Method

-Here, $\text{C}_{1:\text{T}}$ provides frame-wise geometric constraints, while the reference image $\text{I}_{\text{ref}}$, encoded by $E_I$, specifies appearance constraints.
+where $\text{C}_{1:\text{T}}$ provides frame-wise geometric constraints, while the reference image $\text{I}_{\text{ref}}$, encoded by $E_I$, specifies appearance constraints.
 We use Wan~2.1 encoder~\cite{wan2025wan} as $E_I$.
-Before feeding the control signals into the diffusion backbone, we encode them using a 3D convolutional network $E_c$.
-In addition, we extract geometric features (\Eqn{eq:cs}) from the reference image, encode them with a 2D convolutional network $E_{\text{c2d}}$, and inject them into the diffusion model.
-This design bridges the modality gap between the reference image and the control signals.
-This encoding design follows previous controllable diffusion models~\cite{zhang2023adding, wang2024unianimate, wang2025unianimate}.
-All encodings are then fed into a Wan~2.1 diffusion transformer (DiT), which generates the output video with hair dynamics and human poses faithfully controlled.
+Before feeding the control signals into the diffusion backbone, we encode them using a 3D convolutional network $E_{\text{C3D}}$.
+In addition, we extract geometric features (\Eqn{eq:cs}) from the reference image, encode them with a 2D convolutional network $E_{\text{C2D}}$.
+Our design follows previous controllable diffusion models~\cite{zhang2023adding, wang2024unianimate, wang2025unianimate}.
+All encodings are fed into a Wan~2.1 diffusion transformer (DiT), which generates video with controlled hair dynamics and human motion.

-\paragraph{Data Annotation Made Easy.} No existing diffusion model supports our control signals.
+\textbf{Data Annotation Made Easy.} No existing diffusion model supports our control signals.
 To address this, we fine-tune a pretrained model with paired control signals and RGB videos.
 Through this training, the model learns to map control signals, together with a reference image, into video.
 To obtain such data, we annotate RGB videos with control signals and sample one frame from each video as the reference image.
 Specifically, we run geometric feature extraction (\Eqn{eq:cs}) on every video frame, with $B_{\text{hair}}$ estimated by a hair segmentation network.
 This gives us the control signals.
-We show annotation examples in \Fig{fig:annotation}. \proj makes training data annotation easier than directly using physics parameters, because inferring underlying physics from videos is challenging.
+We show annotation in \Fig{fig:annotation}.

+\proj makes training data annotation easier because inferring underlying physics from videos is challenging.
 To enable high-quality training, we collect 30K real-world videos containing hair.
 We crop each video to focus the upper body and hair, and filter samples by resolution and aspect ratio.
-After annotation, we obtain a curated dataset of 10K high-quality videos.
+After annotation, we obtain a curated dataset of 10K videos.